 At one time when Gandhiji brought a Harijan couple to stay at Sabarmati Ashram then a crisis cropped up.
 Though in the ashram people of different religion stayed together, the entry of a Harijan couple was not welcomed.
 Many started living the ashram as well as donations stopped pouring in which almost led to its closure when a mill owner, Ambalal Sarabhai, donated around thirteen thousand rupees.
-Some time later, a strike at the cotton mills in Ahmedabad, of which the maximum mills were owned by Gandhiji’s benefactor, Ambalal Sarabhai, began and interestingly, it was led by Mahatma Gandhi.
+Sometime later, a strike at the cotton mills in Ahmedabad, of which the maximum mills were owned by Gandhiji’s benefactor, Ambalal Sarabhai, began and interestingly, it was led by Mahatma Gandhi.

-A champion of Ahimsa, non-violence, had also favoured violence.
+A champion of Ahimsa, non-violence, had also favored violence.
 We should not be aghast by it but rather it will be better to learn in what circumstance Gandhiji upheld violence, the method which is diametrically opposite to his non-violence means to India’s independence.
-Once while talking in support of Ahimsa he differentiated between violence, non-violence and cowardice.
+Once while talking in support of Ahimsa he differentiated between violence, non-violence, and cowardice.
 He very categorically explained what Ahimsa is and while doing so he also said, “…But he who surrenders…for fear of his being beaten is a coward and no votary of Ahimsa.”
-Further he added, “I will not purchase my country’s freedom at the cost of non-violence.”
+Further, he added, “I will not purchase my country’s freedom at the cost of non-violence.”
 Then again he retorted, “I do believe that, where there is only a choice between cowardice and violence, I would advise violence.”

 A Single Trial

 During the Freedom Struggle of India Gandhiji got arrested in 1922 and was put on trial.
 It so happened that during the trial he admitted that he was guilty of motivating people against the rulers so, was ready to be punished.
-He denied nothing and openly declared, “I hold it an honour to be disaffected towards a government which in its totality has done more harm in India than any previous system.”
-To such open and truthful declaration the judge called him, “a patriot and great leader”, but he was awarded six years of imprisonment just to abide by the law.
+He denied nothing and openly declared, “I hold it an honor to be disaffected towards a government which in its totality has done more harm in India than any previous system.”
+To such an open and truthful declaration the judge called him, “a patriot and great leader”, but he was awarded six years of imprisonment just to abide by the law.
 What turned out to be significant was that, after the trial, Bapu was never ever put for any single trial though he was arrested a number of times.
 This shows that the British rulers received a lesson from the last trial that Gandhiji had the ability to turn the table on his side.

 Vegetarian Kitchen in Shantiniketan

 We all know that Kaviguru Rabindranath Tagore established Shantiniketan.
-Once, Bapu went there to meet the legendary poet, novelist, dramatist and lyricist.
+Once, Bapu went there to meet the legendary poet, novelist, dramatist, and lyricist.
 Tagore and Gandhiji developed a strong bond between themselves.
-During his stay at Shatiniketan, Bapu showed interest to bring some changes in its kitchen.
+During his stay at Shantiniketan Bapu showed interest to bring some changes in its kitchen.
 Kaviguru gave all the authority to him and he changed the non-vegetarian kitchen into vegetarian one as we all know that Gandhiji was an advocate of vegetarianism.
 After Gandhiji left Shantiniketan, cooking of non-vegetarian food started once again.